dougplant/supermoon/README.md

 # current intentional database limitations:

-* only going to support one "PR.2.10 Barcode indicator" might consider a comma separated list of the code values same as "PR.3.2 Product form detail" same as "PR.3.11 Product content type code" totally skipped the entire "Contained item product identifier composite"
+* only going to support one "PR.2.10 Barcode indicator"

+    might consider a comma separated list of the code values same as "PR.3.2 Product form detail"
+    same as "PR.3.11 Product content type code" totally skipped the entire "Contained item product identifier composite"

-* there are a bunch of functionalities (pieces of data) that most publishers will never use generally, these will be annoying clutter clever thing to do: hide these by default
+* there are a bunch of functionalities (pieces of data) that most publishers will never use

+    generally, these will be annoying clutter
+    clever thing to do: hide these by default, negotiate some way to enable them

 * only going to support one "Series identifier composite" per series